akvh3/projectAmbazonia/README.md

     npm install

 inside the root project directory.

+For your reference, the complete list of depencies can be found in `package.json` file.

 ### Running the Project
 After all dependencies are installed, you can finally run the project locally.